Support for those affected by fire at Dairy Court

 To ensure the fire safety integrity of the block, residents are unlikely to be able to return until all this work has been completed.

-Sovereign hope to be able to give you an update on timescales as things progress but please be aware that you will not be able to return to your homes for some considerable time.
+SNG will be able to give you an update on timescales as things progress but please be aware that you will not be able to return to your homes for some considerable time.

 They will speak to you about longer-term temporary accommodation and also work with you to arrange for removal and/or storage of your possessions.
 We are working with Sovereign to support people with moving and storing their belongings.